justinlovinger/optimal-py-learning/README.md

     from learning import validation

     from learning import MLP
-    from learning.architecture import mlp  # To further customize our MLP from learning import error  # To customize the error function of our MLP from learning import optimize  # To customize the training of our MLP
+    from learning import SoftmaxTransfer  # To further customize our MLP from learning import error  # To customize the error function of our MLP from learning import optimize  # To customize the training of our MLP